dorarina/File1-Titanic-Dataset/README.md

 Data Visualization:

-Bar Chart: Survival by Gender
-Groups passengers by Sex and calculates the total number of survivors.
-Presents the results in a bar chart to compare survival counts for males and females.

-Pie Chart: Class Distribution
-Visualizes the proportion of passengers across the 1st, 2nd, and 3rd classes (Pclass).
-Displays percentages for each class.

-Histogram: Age Distribution
-Illustrates the age demographics of passengers.
-Uses the square root rule to determine the number of bins for the histogram.

-Example Outputs:
 Bar Chart: Shows that females had a significantly higher survival rate compared to males.
 Pie Chart: Indicates the distribution of passengers among the 1st, 2nd, and 3rd classes.
 Histogram: Highlights the age distribution, revealing the presence of both children and adults on the ship.

 View the Visualizations:
 The script generates visualizations in separate windows, including bar charts, pie charts, and histograms.
 Learning Outcomes
 This project demonstrates: